mrueda/EGA_genomeref/README.md

 Demo folder contains a subset of vcf from chromosome 22 from 1000 Genomes data for testing purposes.

 1. \*.final: contains total number of matches for each genome reference.
-2. demo_subset.chromosome: file generated with the number of chromosomes and variants present in the demo vcf.
+2. demo_subset.chr: file generated with the number of chromosomes and variants present in the demo vcf.
-3. demo_subset.vcf.gz: contains the subset of 10K variants used
 4. infer_ref: contains the inferred genome reference.
 5. log